1amt0ny/DanceScheduler/README.md

   macOS Permissions: Ensure your app has NSDocumentsFolderUsageDescription in ```Info.plist``` if accessing files.

-## Troubleshooting 🛠:
+## Troubleshooting:
 ### App Won’t Launch from Finder

 If the `.app` runs fine from Terminal but crashes when opened via Finder:

-* ✅ Make sure the `--windowed` and `--hidden-import` options were correctly used with `pyinstaller`.
+* Make sure the `--windowed` and `--hidden-import` options were correctly used with `pyinstaller`.
-* ✅ Add macOS-specific Tkinter configurations (like `tk::mac::useCompatibilityMenu`) in your Python script.
+* Add macOS-specific Tkinter configurations (like `tk::mac::useCompatibilityMenu`) in your Python script.
-* ✅ Check that `pyobjc` is installed and the `NSBundle` override is working.
+* Check that `pyobjc` is installed and the `NSBundle` override is working.
-* 🧠 Launch from terminal using:
+* Launch from terminal using:
   ```
   dist/Dance\ Scheduler.app/Contents/MacOS/Dance\ Scheduler
   ```
   This can expose missing dependency issues in the console.

 ### Apple Silicon and Intel Compatibility
-1. Python Version 📝
+1. Python Version
 * `match` statements require **Python 3.10+**.
 * **⮕** Check with: `python --version`.
 * Some libraries (like Pillow) may not support Python 3.13 yet.